traceannwhite/Flexbox-Example/flexbox-theknot.md

 <img src="https://i.imgur.com/VhKBva3.png" width=500/>

 So it seems like the elements lost some space vertically between them.
-This is due to borders providing a boundary for the elements.
+This is due to borders providing a boundary for the elements to push against.

 Since we have removed that boundary they are now much closer.

 #### Margin or Padding

 So let's create space between the elements on all sides.
-Margin is usually the way to go when elements want to push away from something so let's try adding margin.
+Margin is usually the way to go when elements want to push away from something so let's try adding margin to the top,bottom, left and right of the element.

 ```css
 li.ItemContainer {